Apartments, Temporary Accommodation, and WIFI

 How to Request Your NIE

 Warning: many landlords like to avoid paying taxes on their rental income.
 They may be hesitant to sign their half of the contract, and this can make it more difficult to apply for empadronamiento* in the future.
+They may also just outright refuse to allow tenants to empadronarse at that address.

 Some landlords ask that you pay cash.
 My landlord in Madrid requested that we don’t label bank transfers as “Rent”.
 She also never signed the rental contract.
 Instead, I used a paid utility bill to get my empadronamiento.